 In addition, students must have completed 90 semester units/135 quarter units of undergraduate coursework from an institution accredited by an agency recognized by the U.S. Department of Education or international equivalent.
-Applicants must have successfully completed at least one course in each of the following: Biology, Chemistry and Psychology.

 Students who attended an undergraduate school outside the United States must request an academic evaluation of international transcripts/documents in terms of American accredited equivalency to be sent directly to Pacific from the evaluating service.